 Acquiring Alternative Fuel Vehicles for Standard Compliance

-Through Standard Compliance, state and alternative fuel provider covered fleets may meet their Energy Policy Act (EPAct) requirements each year by acquiring alternative fuel vehicles (AFVs) as a percentage of their light-duty, non-excluded vehicle acquisitions.
+Through Standard Compliance, state and alternative fuel provider fleets that are covered fleets may meet their Energy Policy Act (EPAct) requirements each year by acquiring alternative fuel vehicles (AFVs) as a percentage of their light-duty, non-excluded vehicle acquisitions.
 Fleets may also convert conventional vehicles to run on alternative fuel within 4 months of acquiring the vehicles.

 State Fleets – 75% of light-duty, non-excluded vehicles acquired must be alternative fuel vehicles

-Purchasing used AFVs may be a cost-effective way to meet requirements.
+Acquiring used AFVs may be a cost-effective way to meet requirements.
 Used AFVs count as new acquisitions if they are new to the covered fleet that acquires them.

 Credits for Alternative Fuel Vehicles